tenzir/tenzir/rfc/README.md

 This directory hosts proposals (RFCs) of evolutionary topics around VAST.
 The objective is to actively include the community in the discussion.

+## Provide comments to an open RFC

+Every open RFC has a corresponding open pull request.

+Navigate to [VAST's pull requests][vast-prs] to engage in the discussion.

 ## Add a new RFC

 The workflow to add a new RFC works as follows: